 Between 25-30% of Americans will experience nerve pain at some time during their life.
 Though common, without diagnosis and treatment, nerve pain increases the risk of serious health problems, including venous ulcers, gangrene, and amputation.
-At Yavapai Foot and Ankle Center, Todd Cox, DPM, and Blake Peterson, DPM, diagnose and treat nerve pain using safe, effective means.
+At Yavapai Foot and Ankle Center, Todd Cox, DPM, diagnose and treat nerve pain using safe, effective means.
 To schedule an appointment at the Prescott, Arizona, practice, call to speak with a member of the support staff or book online today.

 The leading cause of nerve pain is peripheral neuropathy.
 Peripheral neuropathy is a potentially life-threatening condition that occurs due to permanent nerve damage.
 Common causes of neuropathy include diabetes, metabolic problems, exposure to toxins, and traumatic injuries.

 Over time, peripheral neuropathy limits your ability to feel sensations, including changes in temperature or pain.
 If you cut yourself, or step on a foreign object, you might not realize it.
 These open wounds may become infected, resulting in tissue death and other complications.